abi123shek/Linux/File_System/file_system_basics.md

-# Basic Commnad for File System
+# 1.Basic Commnad for File System

 ## what is the command to create an empty file?
   ```bash touch filename```